Exact Exploratory Bi-factor Analysis: A Constraint-based Optimisation Approach: Exploratory Bi-factor Analysis by Constrained Optimisation

 In addition, the correlation matrix $\Phi$ satisfies $\phi_{1k} = 0$ for all $k\neq 1$, meaning that all the group factors are uncorrelated with the general factor.
 This constraint on $\Phi$ is necessary to ensure that the extended bi-factor model is identifiable \citep{fang2021identifiability}, as otherwise, there will be a rotational indeterminacy issue.

-Now suppose that the number of group factors $G$ is known, while the variable partition, $\mathcal B_g, g = 1, ..., G$, is unknown.
+Now suppose that the number of group factors $G$ is known, while the clusters $\mathcal B_g, g = 1, ..., G$, are unknown.
 Section~\ref{subsec:selection} considers the selection of $G$ when it is unknown.
 The bi-factor structure means that for each $j$, there is at most one non-zero element in $(\lambda_{j,2}, ..., \lambda_{j,G+1})^\top$.
 Consequently, the loading matrix $\Lambda$ should satisfy the following $J(G-1)G/2$ constraints:

 Therefore, the exploratory bi-factor analysis problem can be translated into the following constrained optimisation problem